Skip to content

 This organization becomes the sole steward of Bella the Sunshine Girl within its region.

-Exclusivity prevents overlap, confusion, and brand dilution, allowing the NGO to plan long-term with confidence.
+Exclusivity prevents overlap, confusion, and dilution, allowing long-term planning with clarity.

 2. Permanent Licensing

-The partner NGO receives a permanent, exclusive license to use the Bella character within its territory.
+Each partner receives a permanent, exclusive license to use the character within its territory.

 This allows the organization to:

-The license is designed to remain valid regardless of changes to leadership, funding cycles, or the author’s future involvement.
+The license remains valid regardless of leadership changes, funding cycles, or the author’s future involvement.

 3. Local Adaptation

-Each NGO determines how Bella is used locally.
+Each partner determines how Bella is used within its own context.

-Programs may differ by country—reflecting cultural context, language, and specific needs—while remaining aligned with the character’s core values of warmth, courage, and care.
+Programs may differ by country—reflecting language, culture, and local needs—while remaining aligned with the character’s core values of warmth, courage, and care.

 Bella Impact does not impose a central program template.